 Most exciting and encouraging, they actually learn as they work, applying new facts, resources, news, actionable data, and customer experiences to address a wider and more demanding range of applications.

-Exploring the Capabilities of a Virtual Agent
+Capabilities of Virtual Agents

-Bounding ahead of early interactive voice response, or IVR, systems, virtual agent software can now employ, and benefit from, fast-evolving advances in AI and cognitive computing programs.
+Bounding ahead of early interactive voice response, or IVR systems, virtual agent software can now employ, and benefit from, fast-evolving advances in AI and cognitive computing programs.

 Steady progress plus technological leaps have given virtual agents the insight and ability to understand customer intent, providing personalized answers in a manner so authentic that users sometimes wonder if the system is conscious.
 This level of intelligent, intuitive interaction summons comparison with the epochal Turing Test.

-At this point, however, virtual agents typically communicate with customers via email or live chat on corporate websites.
+At this point, however, virtual agents typically communicate with customers real time via email or live chat on corporate websites.
 These frequently include a mobile app version.
 Companies use an avatar, often with a unique corporate nickname and personality, to provide a visual representation of the virtual agent.

 Closing the circle around robotic process automation (RPA) and Virtual Agents offers necessary insight into the value of these linked technologies.
 RPA employs software “robots” to automate digital activities traditionally performed by human workers.